-In a November 2019 report, Statistica.com stated that between 2018 to 2022, global digital ad fraud would witness an exponential growth from $19bn to $44bn.
+In a November 2019 ad fraud report, Statistica.com stated that between 2018 to 2022, global digital ad fraud would witness an exponential growth from $19bn to $44bn.
 Is it already high time for all stakeholders to take this phenomenon seriously?
 We certainly believe so.
-However, to fully comprehend the magnitude of digital ad fraud, we first need to know what it actually is.
+However, to fully comprehend the magnitude of digital advertising fraud, we first need to know what it actually is.

 What is Ad Fraud?

-In the digital arena, ad fraud is the act of intentionally fabricating and changing the outcome of online advertisements with the primary goal of generating revenue.
-It can be done in a number of ways – from creating fake impressions to changing the click-through rate (CTR), to implementing bad bots in order to drain a publisher’s advertisement resources or adversely affect marketing campaigns.
+Digital ad fraud is the act of intentionally fabricating and changing the outcome of online advertisements with the primary goal of generating revenue.
+This online ad fraud; It can be done in a number of ways – from creating fake impressions to changing the click-through rate (CTR), to implementing bad bots in order to drain a publisher’s advertisement resources or adversely affect marketing campaigns.

 Types of Ad Fraud:

 The common types of digital ad fraud are: